AAFC-BICoE/seqdb-py/tools/geneSifter/README.txt

 * requirements.txt: file containing 3rd party python modules that need to be installed before the project execution.
 * README.txt: this file.
 Information about this project.
 * Makefile: describes metadata about this project and is used to build it
+* run.sh: run script that invokes main project file with all the necessary environments.
+(Registered as an event handler in GSLE.)
+This is a system specific file and is here only to give an example on how this project can be executed.

 ## Who do I talk to? ##
 * Oksana Korol